-Fethullah Gulen: Honorary President of the Rumi Forum
+Fethullah Gulen: Honorary Chairman of the Rumi Forum

 Fethullah Gulen is a Turkish Islamic scholar, author & poet, education advocate, and preacher emeritus.
 Mr. Gulen was born in 1941 in the village of Korucuk, near Erzurum in the northeastern part of Turkey.
 His father, Ramiz Gulen, was an imam in the region and his mother, Refia Hanim, was the primary caregiver of the family and a major influence on Mr. Gulen’s spiritual and religious upbringing.